-A joystick is an input device that allows the user to control a character or machine in a computer program, such as a plane in a flight simulator.
+A joystick is an input device that control a character or machine in a computer program, such as a plane in a flight simulator.
 They look similar to the control device you would find on an arcade game, but nearly always include extra buttons for additional functionality.
 The picture shows the Logitech Freedom 2.4, an example of a joystick.

 When was the first joystick invented?